 But consumers aren’t just texting one another; they’re texting businesses.

 SMS is growing in popularity in all industries, but you may be unsure if texting is right for your hotel’s customer service plan.
 The short answer is “Yes.”
-When your entire business revolves around putting your customers at ease and providing a relaxing atmosphere for rest, you need to be prepared to communicate with them in whatever way is the most comfortable.
+When your entire business revolves around putting your customers at ease and providing a relaxing atmosphere, you need to be prepared to communicate with them in whatever way is the most comfortable.
 What many businesses are finding out is that their customers would much rather communicate via text than by email or phone.